 |Antec Three Hundred Two Computer Case - Creating an Internal Air Scoop

-The first thing to know is that all the sabre saw cutting, dremel cutting, flattening, and placement of the two rivets took about four hours.
+The first thing to know about the labor itself, is that all the sabre saw cutting, dremel cutting, flattening, and placement of the two rivets took about four hours.
 That's compared to about five days of work for my previous 300 modding.

 The second thing is two